-Choosing what is actually green these days can be head-spinning, how can you always be certain that what you are choosing is the best option for you and the environment?
+Choosing what actually makes up a green home these days can be head-spinning, how can you always be certain that what you are choosing is the best option for you and the environment?

 For cabinet selection, here’s one good way to know if your cabinet of choice is sustainable: The Environmental Stewardship Program Seal (ESP) is an environmental certification program that specifically targets kitchen and bath cabinets, developed by The Kitchen Cabinet Manufacturers Association (KCMA).
 This Seal is what assures you that the manufacturing practices and materials used meet stringent criteria.
 The program is based on 5 areas: